This website contains no advertisements. To help keep it running, any donations, however small, would be greatly appreciated. Thank you. Richard.

 The 408 Cipher contained the phrase "the most dangerous animal," believed to be referring to a short story 'The Most Dangerous Game' by Richard Connell first published on January 19th 1924, which chronicled a man called General Zaroff.
-He lived on Ship-Trap Island where he indulged in capturing shipwrecked sailors, before equipping them with hunting clothes, a knife and food before releasing them with a three hour head-start, then he would hunt them down and kill them.
+He lived on Ship-Trap Island where he indulged in capturing shipwrecked sailors, before equipping them with hunting clothes, a knife and food before releasing them with a three hour head-start, after which he would hunt them down and kill them.
 If however they survived for three days he would allow them their freedom.

 Zaroff had become bored with just hunting wild animals, as he eluded, it posed no challenge, with the 408 cipher stating ' I like killing people because it is so much fun it is more fun than killing wild game in the forest'.
-It is thought the Zodiac may have drew his inspiration from this short story, particularly in view of his next correspondence, the 'Debut of Zodiac' letter on August 4th 1969, where he revealed he shot his victims with a pencil flashlight attached to his firearm, to better sight his victims.
+It is thought the Zodiac may have drew his inspiration from this short story, particularly in view of his next correspondence, the 'Debut of Zodiac' letter on August 4th 1969, where he revealed he shot his victims with a pencil flashlight attached to his firearm to better sight his victims.
 It wouldn't go unnoticed either, that both General Zaroff and Zodiac began with the same letter.

 The Most Dangerous Game has been adapted for screenplay, in particular the 1932 version starring Joel McCrea and Leslie Banks.
 Another was the 1945 production 'The Game of Death' produced by Herman Schlom and Sid Rogell, directed by Robert Wise and starring John Loder and Audrey Long.